 Dr. Emiko Kishi, President

-As Japan’s population is aging, our birth rate is declining, and our society is becoming more globalized and digitized, social disparities are producing health disparities.
-Japan is facing an increasing number of complex health challenges such as abuse, suicide, and elderly adults having to care for other elderly adults.
-In the face of such social issues, it is the job of public health nurses to protect the health of community residents, schoolchildren, and workers to help make their community safe, just, and fair.
 The Act on Public Health Nurses, Midwives, and Nurses defines a public health nurse as a “person who provides health guidance as a profession”.
-However, the fundamental skills required of a public health nurse include not only the ability to provide one-on-one support, but also professional skills that enable them to provide community-level support and draft health promotion policies, and a wide perspective, flexibility, management skills, and professional independence and awareness to support them in carrying out those tasks.
+However, the fundamental skills required for a public health nurse not only include the ability to provide one-on-one support, but also professional skills that enable them to provide community-level support and draft health promotion policies, and a wide perspective, flexibility, management skills, and professional independence and awareness to support them in carrying out those tasks.
 Training of public health nurses that can meet the needs of our time and society has a direct impact on the preservation and promotion of national health.